-Management has assessed subsequent events through April 11, 2023, the date on which the financial statements were available to be issued.
+Management has assessed subsequent events through June 24, 2024, the date on which the financial statements were available to be issued.

-Bermuda Greens Condominium Association, Inc. Schedule of Future Major Repairs and Replacements (Unaudited) Year Ended December 31, 2022
+Bermuda Greens Condominium Association, Inc. Schedule of Future Major Repairs and Replacements (Unaudited) Year Ended December 31, 2023

 The Association conducted a study in September 2020 to estimate the remaining useful lives and the replacement costs of the components of common property.
 These estimates were obtained from licensed contractors and professional engineers.
-Replacement costs were based on the estimated current costs to repair or replace the common property components at the date of the study.
+Replacement costs were based on the estimated current costs to repair or replace the common property components at the date of the study with a built in inflation factor of 3% per year.

-The Association allocates interest earned in the replacement fund to future deferred maintenance and capital expenditures.
+The Association allocates interest earned in the replacement fund to an unallocated interest component.